 “Yeah, it’s a chili.
 Do you want some? (“Do you want to join the eating?”)

 Oh, speaking of mitessen… do you know these little brown or black spots on the skin that release some greasy matter when you pinch them?
 They’re mostly on the nose?
 In English they’re called blackheads.
-Pretty cool name actually… they even used it for a game that’s coming out in 2015.
-“Call of Duty: Blackheads – Mission nasal wing.”
+Pretty cool name actually… they’ll even use it for the 2021 expansion pack of COD Warzone: Warzone: Blackheads – Mission nasal wing.”

 Anyway, the “official” name for those things is comedo and guess where that comes from: the Latin word for eating.
 Because it was believed that those black things are in fact little worms that live off of us.
 And now guess what they’re called in German… exactly Mitesser.